-We offer a series of printing systems suitable for RP, from design validation, visualization and communication to form, fit and functional performance testing.
-These systems are targeted at work groups and offer a variety of products that provide customers with a broad range of choices of features such as printing capacity, production speed and price.
-The Objet systems offer high accuracy and print quality using a variety of PolyJet materials.
+The F123 Series printers enable end-to-end rapid prototyping for every stage of the prototyping process: Rapid, economically-effective concept verification models in PLA material and fast-draft mode; advanced design validation prototypes using a 0.005-inch slice resolution and soluble support for unmatched precision, repeatability and aesthetics.
 The new F123 Series product line allows users to create parts in PLA, ABS plus, ASA and PC-ABS materials.
-These materials enable production of parts with the strength required for true form, fit and functional testing.
-The F123 Series printers are designed to enable ease of use and ease of maintenance and offers an easy-to-use yet functionality-rich user experience by using the GrabCAD Print software.
+These materials can produce parts with the strength required for true form, fit and functional testing.
+The F123 Series printers are designed to enable ease of use and maintenance while offering an easy-to-use yet rich user experience with GrabCAD Print software.

-We also offer printing systems typically used for Additive Manufacturing - production tooling and end parts applications - and high performance Prototyping applications.
+We also offer printing systems typically used for Additive Manufacturing-production tooling and end parts applications-and high-performance Prototyping applications.